andystanley/shopify-web-api/README.md

 ```
 Hmmmm, looks like we're missing some line items.
 Let's add some.
 ### Add Line Items to an Order
-Let's go ahead and add some line items to our new order.
+Let's go ahead and add some line items to our new order.  **Use your order id and product ids from the previous queries to ensure the correct products end up in your order.**
 ```graphql
 mutation new_line_items {
   insert_line_item(